Welcome to Frogmore Plantation

 What's Happening Now

-Individuals or groups are invited to tour Frogmore, an 1800 acre working cotton plantation with guided tours of both historical and modern plantation life.
-Please see our hours of operation for daily tours.
-If you would like to join a tour with LIVE VOCALISTS relating the origin of gospels and the secret slave songs, plus plantation history from the 1700's through today, please phone 318-757-2453 for dates.
+If you would like to join a tour with LIVE VOCALISTS intertwined with plantation history from the 1700's through today, please phone 318-757-2453 for dates.
 The Delta Music Museum in nearby Ferriday features the Hall of Fame inductees from the Delta; the antebellum homes in Natchez relate the lifestyle of the wealthy planters; Frogmore, a plantation that created that wealth, tells the story of historical cotton and the lives of slaves and sharecropping through the 1960's.
 Your tour then contrasts historical methods with the touch screen computerized and mechanized farming and ginning of today.

 We also offer our new tour THE PLANTATION CIVIL WAR.
 Text includes political, economic, social, and racial causes of the war; Union army mandates and occupation on area plantations, federal corral in Natchez for freed slaves, confederate guerrilla activity against Union lessees, and the effects of the war on the women and children, both slave and free, that were left behind.
 Please see our admission fees for discounts on combination tours.

 NOW AVAILABLE the narratives from ex-slaves in Louisiana: CHAINED TO THE LAND.
 To purchase the book, please email firstname.lastname@example.org or phone 318-757-2453.

 You may also download it online.
 Press link: